 makeup

-i've put a lot of effort into minimising my makeup use. i used to do full layers, foundation, lipstick, etc. then i went through a period of using a lot of bold eye makeup. i still have all my old products, but nowadays i only bring them out for costume parties. i think doing a full face every single day was pretty much a crutch for insecurity, to hide how much i hated my face. now my only crutch for insecurity is concealer to cover my zits (lol), and the rest of my makeup is aimed at accentuating my features: mascara to make my eyes pop, and highlighter to show off my high cheekbones.
+i've put a lot of effort into minimising my makeup use. i used to do full layers, foundation, lipstick, etc. then i went through a period of using a lot of bold eye makeup. i still have all my old products, but nowadays i only bring them out for costume parties. i think doing a full face every single day was pretty much a crutch for insecurity, to hide how much i hated my face. now my only crutch for insecurity is concealer to cover my zits and dark spots (lol), and the rest of my makeup is aimed at accentuating my features: mascara to make my eyes pop, and highlighter to show off my high cheekbones.

 mascara: rare beauty perfect strokes. possibly i am filling my eyes with microplastics but this just applies so evenly and stays on so well. it only runs when i cry! lol